Lower Limb Prosthesis in Phoenix

 How much is a prosthetic leg?

 A prosthetic leg can range from $5,000 to $50,000, depending on how extensive the components used to construct your artificial limb.
-However, medical insurance typically covers at least part of the cost of prosthetics.
+However, medical insurance typically covers at least part of the cost of prostheses.

-Prosthetic limb services typically begin with a medical specialist called a prosthetist who studies, designs, and fits you with the proper prosthetic based on your needs and bodily measurements.
-It may take several weeks before a prosthetic is completely developed for use.
+Prosthetic limb services typically begin with a medical specialist called a prosthetist who studies, designs, and fits you with the proper prosthesis based on your needs and bodily measurements.
+It may take several weeks before a prosthesis is completely developed for use.
 You will go through a fitting process until the perfect placement is found for your prosthetic limb, which may require some frequent adjusting before completing the process.

-At Pongratz, we offer prosthetic services fit for every patient, no matter your needs.
+At Pongratz, we offer prosthesis services fit for every patient, no matter your needs.
 We know very well the impact a lost limb has on anyone, no matter age or stage of life.
 We’re here for you every step of the way, so call us and let us help you get back to a fully functioning life!

 Need a Second Opinion?